-As in a number of studies (e.g. European Commission, 2001; Auerbach, 2002; Cohen and Follette, 2003; Galí and Perotti, 2003; Taylor, 2000),2 we estimate a fiscal rule in which the discretionary fiscal action, measured by the change in the
+As in a number of studies (e.g. Taylor, 2000; European Commission, 2001; Auerbach, 2002; Cohen and Follette, 2003; Galí and Perotti, 2003), we estimate a fiscal rule in which the discretionary fiscal action, measured by the change in the cyclically-adjusted primary balance, is explained by the cyclical conditions (measured by the output gap) and the state of public finances (measured by the primary balance and the debt of the general government).
+In addition, we include two explanatory variables meant to capture the